Investment in France

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Business confidence rose to 97 in February from January's 96, marking the strongest reading since March 2020.
+Consumer confidence rose to 102 in June from May's 98, marking the best reading since March last year.